mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 #### Feather touches

 Getting the intensity of a blur just right isn't always easy.
 To make a subtle blend you have to barely graze the iPad's screen as you quickly swipe against it.
-This works ok when you're covering a large area, but for small area blends it can be a real challenge.
+This works OK when you're covering a large area, but for small area blends it can be a real challenge.

 <figure>
   <img src="http://placehold.it/640x480" alt="video of quick blending bursts">